halbs13/Dynamics-NAV-Payroll/au-payroll-setup-superannuation-products.md

 Superannuation contributions by either the employee or the employer are set up as a percentage of the employee’s pay (or base salary), or as a standard amount each pay period.
 The employer may also contribute a factor of the employee’s superannuation contribution.
 Superannuation contribution can be set up to meet the minimum salary amount.

-When calculating Superannuation as a percentage of pay, the process uses the [pay transactions types](au-payroll-setup-pay-transaction-types.md) that have the **Apply to Superannuation** field set to **Yes** on the parameters tab for the Standard Superannuation method and Employee contributions.
+When calculating Superannuation as a percentage of pay, the process uses the [pay transactions types](au-payroll-setup-pay-transaction-types.md) that have the **Apply to Superannuation** field set to **Yes** on the parameters fasttab for the Standard Superannuation method and Employee contributions.

 The payments of contributions to the superannuation funds are also recorded.
 Payment can be set up to generate at the frequency required by the superannuation fund.
 Recorded against each Superannuation fund are the contributions made to it by the employee and employer.